-Finally she started a business, and like the Frank Sinatra song, she did it her way (with a lot of help from good people).
-The magazine she created with the help of a business plan and other interested partners is called Donna Magazine.
+Finally, she started a business, and like the Frank Sinatra song, she did it her way (with a lot of help from good people).
+The magazine she created with the help of a business plan and other interested partners, however, Donna is a sole proprietor and the magazine is called Donna Magazine.
 It was like a People Magazine that focused not on stars, but the people who get up for work every morning and shave with one hand while diapering their baby girl.
 For people who have decided to devote their whole lives to volunteer work and received honorary degrees for it.
+For people doing honest business, working from home, writing away, doing their artwork, finding time to go to music studios or sculpture-making studios, or architecture offices, and planning out their business earnings one day at time, or many years ahead.
 For people like you and me, who are taking life one day at a time and often their fascinating stories never get told.

 Donna first started a magazine called Miss Sassy when she was about eight years old with her younger sister Lisa.
 That magazine had drawings of the dolls of Lisa and Donna, plus interviews with the models done by the late Michael Landon (he did not REALLY do them for us).
 We just both really loved Little House on the Prairie.

 The launching of Donna Magazine happened at the start of her business officially in 2005, as well as doing her master’s degree at Concordia University.
 The launch in 2005 was a low-key affair with Donna working away in her office and going to bed early.

 Donna did not have a lot of experience at first at running a business.
 Over the years of the magazine, it aims to tackle many interesting public affairs topics, from health to war to gender issues.
 Donna Kakonge follows another passion of hers – teaching.
 She teaches writing, broadcasting and English, and other subjects.